-- (1) A credit is allowed for increasing employment levels in certain types of business.
+(1) A credit is allowed for increasing employment levels in certain types of business.
 For a credit to be allowed, the business must be primarily engaged in manufacturing, processing, warehousing, distribution, wholesaling, or research and development; or designated by rule and regulation by the Mississippi Development Authority as air transportation, and maintenance facilities, final destination or resort hotels having a minimum of 150 guest rooms, recreational facilities that impact tourism, movie industry studios, telecommunications enterprises, data or information processing enterprises or computer software development enterprises or any technology intensive facility or enterprises.
-The total of the Jobs Tax Credit, the Headquarters Credit and the R&D Skills Credit, cannot exceed 50% of the total income tax due. - (2) The amount of the credit is determined by the classification of the county in which the qualified job is located.
+The total of the Jobs Tax Credit, the Headquarters Credit and the R&D Skills Credit, cannot exceed 50% of the total income tax due.

+(2) The amount of the credit is determined by the classification of the county in which the qualified job is located.
 The 82 counties are divided into 3 groups or classifications.

+Minimum Increase

+in No. of Jobs Percentage of

-M Percentage of County Classification in a Given Year Dollar Credit Per Job Payroll per Job Tier Three (Less Developed) 10 or More \$2,000 Annually 10% Tier Two (Moderately Developed) 15 or More \$1,000 Annually 5% Tier One (Developed) 20 or More \$500 Annually 2.5%
+County Classification in a Given Year Payroll per Job

+Tier Three (Less Developed) 10 or More 10%

+Tier Two (Moderately Developed) 15 or More 5%

+Tier One (Developed) 20 or More 2.5%